sushant2811/TimeSeriesAnalysis/README.md

 2) Different types of time series -- white noise, random walk, autoregressive models, and moving average models.
 3) Worked with real-world datasets such as EuStockMarkets, AirPassengers, and Nile.
-4) Using the arima function explored predicted and forecasted the values for different data sets.
+4) Using the arima function predicted and forecasted the values for different data sets.